 STAR Reading/EBRI

-Evidence Based Reading Instruction (EBRI) was offered in Illinois through the six-day national STAR model over face to face and online courses.
+The ICCB, through the SCN, expanded and updated professional development for STAR/EBRI.
+Online community of practices, virtual technical assistance, online courses, and workshops were offered to expand the reach of EBRI.
+Evidence Based Reading Instruction (EBRI) training was offered in Illinois over six-days (national STAR model), including two regional face to face and eight online courses.
 Work was expanded to include a virtual EBRI teacher observation system: a process where videotaped teacher observations are sent to SCN for feedback and to determine professional development needs.
-This involved the development and dissemination administrator and instructor tools and strategies to facilitate and sustain EBRI implementation.
+This involved the development and dissemination of administrator and instructor tools and strategies to facilitate and sustain EBRI implementation.
 To provide direct technical assistance to programs, the SCN hosted an online community of practice and webinars while posting a variety of resources on the web.
-Four new online courses were completed and made available: 1) Teaching Academic Vocabulary, 2) A 3-Step Process, Teaching Academic Vocabulary, 3) More Practice Activities, and 4) Using Text Structures and Graphic Organizers to Understand Expository Text.
-In the next fiscal year, we will examine next steps in offering training and expanding the use EBRI in the Adult Education classroom.
+Four new online courses were completed and offered nine times each quarter: 1) Teaching Academic Vocabulary, 2) A 3-Step Process, Teaching Academic Vocabulary, 3) More Practice Activities, and 4) Using Text Structures and Graphic Organizers to Understand Expository Text.
+A total of 274 participated in these events.
+In the next fiscal year, we will examine next steps in offering training and expanding the use EBRI in more Adult Education classrooms.
 Total Events Held: 10 Total Participants: 274

 ABE/ASE

+The ICCB, through the SCN, hosted 16 events that included instructional workshops, online courses, virtual technical assistance and research to enhance ABE/ASE instruction.
 As a state we conducted a continual review of ABE/ASE Curriculum.
-In FY2016, we received technical assistance from the College and Career Readiness Standards-in-Action project sponsored by OCTAE, to aid in the development of a CCRS sustainability plan that focused on the training instructors to train/coach peers in CCRS standards proficiency and the expansion of PD pathways for the creation of Content Specialist in Language Arts and Mathematics.
-The Content Specialist will work with programs to ensure curriculum and instruction is aligned with CCRS.
-The program was piloted and included a cohort ABE/ASE instructors, coordinators, and directors in a blended PD delivery model.
-The blend model consisted of required pre-work, an online course titled Standards Foundations, which consists of 9 modules (overview module and then four modules for Language Arts and four modules for Mathematics) and a series of follow-up face-to-face trainings, and meetings utilizing the material received from the CCRS Standard-in-Action project.
-Four regional trainings were held to introduce the CCRS PD pathway to program directors statewide providing an overview of state’s strategic plan to ensure the implementation and the sustainability of CCRS curriculum and instruction.
-The CCRS PD pathway initiative was piloted through 2 cohorts.
+In FY2016, the ICCB received technical assistance from the College and Career Readiness Standards-in-Action project sponsored by OCTAE to aid in the development of a CCRS sustainability plan that focused on the training instructors to train/coach peers in CCRS standards proficiency and the expansion of PD pathways for the creation of Content Specialist in Language Arts and Mathematics.
+The Content Specialists will work with programs to ensure curriculum and instruction is aligned with CCRS.
+The program was piloted utilizing a blended model and included a cohort ABE/ASE instructors, coordinators, and directors in a blended PD delivery model.
+The blended model consisted of required pre-work, an online course titled “Standards Foundations”, which consists of nine modules (overview module and then four modules for Language Arts and four modules for Mathematics).
+After the pilot revisions were made to the course, the online introductory course was opened to all ABE/ASE instructors each quarter.
+A total of 258 instructors completed the course and a series of follow-up face-to-face trainings and meetings were provided utilizing the materials from the CCRS Standard-in-Action project.
+Four regional trainings were held to introduce the CCRS PD pathway to all adult education program directors statewide providing an overview of state’s CCRS plan to ensure the implementation and the sustainability of CCRS curriculum and instruction.
+The CCRS PD pathway initiative was piloted through two cohorts.
 Programs were invited to apply through an online application process.
-Instructors from Cohort 1 and 2 of the pilot were selected to participate in an advance training to become LA and Mathematics Content Specialists during the month of June 2016.
-Once training was completed, the Content specialist will be responsible for providing coaching and mentorship to programs ensuring high quality CCRS aligned curriculum and instruction to their respective programs and region.
+Instructors from Cohort 1 and 2 of the pilot were selected to participate in an advance training to become Language Arts and Mathematics Content Specialists during the month of June 2016.
+Once the training was complete, the Content specialist will be responsible for providing coaching and mentorship to programs ensuring high quality CCRS aligned curriculum and instruction to their respective programs and region.
 Total Events Held: 16 Total Participants: 258

 Technology/Distance Learning